TheStalwart/tldrtravel.info/content/countries/latvia.md

 ## Driving

 For cars and motorcycles, [to enter Jūrmala you must pay a fee](https://visitjurmala.lv/en/buy-an-entry-pass) of 3 EUR.
-The easiest way is to use [Mobilly](https://mobilly.lv/) app or [EuroPark](https://www.europark.lv/en/europark-app/jurmala-entry-pass) app, but there are also some old-school ticket machines on the city border.
+The easiest way is to use {{% payment-link "mobilly" %}} app or {{% payment-link "europark" %}} app, but there are also some old-school ticket machines on the city border.

 Otherwise, vehicles of total weight <3000kg do not need to buy any vignettes.
 Information for >3000kg vehicles is available on [lvvignette.eu](https://www.lvvignette.eu/about).